BlueMona/ui-library/README.md

 ### Portals

 `<Dialog>` and `<Menu>` both use ReactDOM's `createPortal` function which lets us render the component to an arbitrary place in the document, allowing the component to escape its parent hierarchy.
 Currently they target the element with the id `root`, which obviously means that something `#root` needs to exist in the document.
 This is a similar thing to above; the functioning of these components assumes a certain HTML structure from the project that is using them.

+### Weirdness with types

+Have not yet figured out how to properly type events, right now all events (click, escape key, tab key) are `any` type.